nemanjan00/docker-guacamole-server/README.md

-# arch-squid-docker
+# docker-guacamole-server

-Archlinux based container for running squid with latest features and enabled sslbump.
+Archlinux based container for running guacamole-server with latest features and guacenc.